-Gemini Earn Review: Is Gemini’s Crypto Interest Account Feature Worth it?
+- Gemini Earn Review: Interest Account and Interest Rates

 Gemini Earn is a cryptocurrency interest account feature on the cryptocurrency exchange Gemini.
 Gemini Earn enables users to transfer funds into an “Earn” account and get up to 7.40% APY on BTC, ETH, stablecoins, and other altcoins.

 Gemini is regarded as a pioneer in the cryptocurrency industry.
 It has built its reputation with a suite of products and features, such as the Gemini exchange and wallet, a stablecoin GUSD, and Gemini Pay, a feature for users to pay with crypto at traditional businesses like Bed, Bath and Beyond.